Why public sector innovation?

 We are guided by our high level vision of a just and thriving people and planet where connections between humans and nature create virtuous cycles of regeneration.

-Our goals are to strengthen capacities in . . .
+We aim to strengthen understanding and capacities in . . .

-Contextualising all of this in Africa, informed by African knowledge systems.
+Decolonising knowledge and practices, including contextualising all of this in Africa/African knowledge systems.

 We will bring together 30 participants, drawn from a diversity of sectors and projects, who want to explore how to transform change.